Secful/cloud-connect-deployments/azure/subscription/deployment/DEPLOYMENT_MANUAL_TEST_PLAN.md

 **Expected Results**:
 - Script exits with validation error for each missing parameter
-- Error: "Missing required parameters: --subscription-id --backend-url" (for missing flags)
+- Error: "Missing required parameters: --subscription-id --salt-host" (for missing flags)
 - Error: "All required parameters must have non-empty values" (for empty flag values)
 - No authentication or resource creation attempts